jebreimo/Argen/README.md

 It takes what is essentilly a text file with the help text of a program - the one shown when the program is executed with the help option (typically -h, --help or /?) - and creates C++ code that parses the arguments and options, checks them for errors and converts them to their intended types.
 All the programmer has to do is include the generated files in the project or makefile, and call the generated parser function, typically from main.

 ### Features
-* Handles virtually any kind of option, in particular those starting wit a dash (-), doube-dash (--) or slash (/).
+* **Multiple kinds of options**.
+Posix dash options, DOS/Windows slash options, double-dash options, and virtually any other kind.
-* Handles multi-value options (when multiple instances of the same option should produce a list of values).
+* **Multi-value options**.
+Multiple instances of the same option are added to a list.
+Comma-separated values are supported, in fact almost any separator can be used.
-* Handles comma-separated values.
-In fact any single character can be used as separator.
-* An extremely flexible help text format.
+* **Extremely flexible help text format**.
-* Platform independent.
-Both generator and generated files have been tested on Linux, Mac OS X, Windows,
+* **Platform independent**.
+Both generator and generated files have been tested on Linux, Mac OS X and Windows.
-* Generated code has no dependencies apart from the standard library
+* **No dependencies**.
+Generated code does not require any other libraries than the standard library

 ### Requirements
 * The generator requires Python 2.7 or 3.3 (it may work, but hasn't been tested on other versions).